-The GPlates team at Sydney has been working hard on updates to the relative and absolute plate motions in the Muller et al. (2019) reconstructions, and v2.0 of the model (including GPlates files, age-grids, global and regional animations, stretching factor grids, etc.) are available to download from here:
+The GPlates team has updated the relative and absolute plate motions in the Muller et al. (2019) reconstructions.
+The details of the updates are summarised below.
+Version 2.0 of the model (including GPlates files, age-grids, global and regional animations, stretching factor grids, etc.) are available to download from this link.

 The Muller et al. (2019) v2.0 release notes are below.